Yelp/paasta/docs/source/yelpsoa_configs.rst

  * ``project``: String naming the project where JIRA tickets will be created.
    Overrides the global default for the team.

+ * ``alert_after``: Time string that represents how long a a check should be failing before an actual alert should be fired.
+Currently defaults to ``2m`` for the replication alert.

 service.yaml
 ------------